Mexico Field Trips, February and March 1980

 follows is an (unedited) transcript of the only journal I kept during the four months that those ten weeks turned into: at mid-term we were told to take a week off (I went to Acapulco and Zihuatanejo; I could write a book about that trip!) and the field trips did not count as class time as they were billed separately.

 At the time, I was a serious amateur photographer and relied mostly on my colour slides.
 Unfortunately, all the slides I took during those trips - along with my collection of about 5,000 more - were destroyed in a fire in 1989.
 All but the ones that accompany this story, which happened to be somewhere else at the time of the fire.
-Needless to say, I am delighted that I kept this journal.
+The photos of the craft items are recent -- I'm happy to say that I still own all those beautiful objects.

 At the time, I was a serious amateur photographer and relied mostly on my colour slides.
 Unfortunately, all the slides I took during those trips - along with my collection of about 5,000 more - were destroyed in a fire in 1989.
 All but the ones that accompany this story, which happened to be somewhere else at the time of the fire.
-Needless to say, I am delighted that I kept this journal.
+The photos of the craft items are recent -- I'm happy to say that I still own all those beautiful objects.

 --------------